Real Love Versus InfatuationBy Dr. Margaret Paul

 Real love comes only from this full place within.
 If we are not loving ourselves, then we are abandoning ourselves, which creates an empty place with.
 Infatuation comes from this empty needy place, which is why it doesn't last.

-Love that lasts is love that is not based on what you get, but on the true cherishing of your own and the other person's essence—the true authentic Self.
-If you don't know your own true Self, you likely can't see another's true Self.
-If you believe that you are your ego wounded self, filled with fear and false beliefs and needy of being seen and loved, then you have not yet done the inner work necessary to discover the magnificence of your true, authentic Self.
+Love that lasts is love that is not based on what you get, but on the true cherishing of your own and the other person's essence—the true authentic self.
+If you don't know your own true self, you likely can't see another's true self.
+If you believe that you are your ego wounded self, filled with fear and false beliefs and needy of being seen and loved, then you have not yet done the Inner Bonding work necessary to discover the magnificence of your true, authentic self.

 |Real Love: What is Real Love?|

 Join the Inner Bonding Community to add your comment to articles and see the comments of others...